mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 "It's... complicated.
 And I don't completely understand it either.
 But I can assure you that it's the only place left in the world for us."

 "Bit dramatic, eh?" thi said.
 "My crew is already pretty demoralized.
-We just lost our ship and half our people to the blast.
-We've been rowing back home ever since.
-I couldn't very well convince them to row two strangers and their saffas out into colder waters on just a promise.
+We just lost our ship to the Holragi and we've been rowing back home ever since.
+I couldn't very well convince them to ferry two strangers and their saffas out into colder waters on just a promise.
 Why don't you join us to Rudjan and then we'll get you sorted."

-"The saffas can paddle," said Annu, pleading to Shinna with the last of hae bargaining chips.
+"The saffas can paddle," said Annu, pleading to Shinna with the last of hae leverage.

 I let go of Annu's hand and stepped forward, channeling my mother's bravery, trying on my gravest voice.
 "You saw that arc in the sky, cutting just above Heiko City?"